nagendramishr/mini-rag-quickstart/README.md

 ### Create your Logic App.

 Overall, the logic app has 3 steps.
 1. It gets triggered when a message appears in Teams.
-In this step we will need to configure the teams connection and grant access to the **Logic App**.
+In this step we will need to configure the Teams connection and grant access to the **Logic App**.
-2. Once a message is received, if the Subject is "Question", the Azure function from the previous step will be called with the users question.
+2. Once a message is received, if the Subject is "Question", the Azure function from the previous step will be called with the user's question.
 3. The response from the **Azure Function** will be uploaded into **Teams** as a reply to the original message.

    <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/fc311cea-f0e8-41f9-8c37-7b7989b0fbc4" width="400">